Business line of credit vs. credit card: How to decide

 What is a business credit card?

-One unique factor of business credit cards is they often offer rewards like points, cash back or travel miles.
-This can provide cost savings as you earn cash or rewards for money you’re already spending to grow your company.
+Business credit cards provide access to funding up to a certain amount, called a credit limit.
+They are often used to pay for business expenses like supplies, utilities, travel and other operating costs.
+One unique feature of business credit cards is that they often offer rewards like cash back or miles.
+This can potentially provide cost savings, as you earn cash or rewards on money you’re already spending to grow your company.

 What’s the difference between a business LOC and a business credit card?

-There are a few key differences between business LOCs and credit cards to consider when choosing what’s best for your company.
+There are a few key differences between business LOCs and business credit cards to consider when choosing what’s best for your company.
 Here’s a closer look at them.

 Types of purchases